trenskow/isvalid/README.md

 { type: String }
 ````

-or if `type` is your only validator, you can also do this:
+or if `type` is your only validator, you can just do this:

 ````javascript
 String